eitanlees/eitanlees.github.io/README.md

 This process is still a undocumented and I plan to come back to better explain the process.

-To convert the notebook to markdow I ran
+To convert the notebook to markdown I ran

 ```bash
 jupyter nbconvert --to markdown nump-poly-fit-redux.ipynb